A few months ago I brought on a co-CEO to help me manage and scale CollabsHQ.

 Nothing is too small to be left unsaid.

-Call out what is working, what isn’t, and how to improve the virtual environment when you have people on a virtual call or set time to do this intentionally.
+Call out what is working, what isn’t, and how to improve the virtual environment is all about intention.

 That’s really what makes a team invincible: the ability to put all their cards on the table without fear of rejection, ridicule, or hurt feelings.